 Alternatively, you might prefer to approach the Tenancy Services mediation service.

-You have to apply to the Tenancy Tribunal service first and they then determine if your case should be referred to the mediation service.
+You must apply to the Tenancy Tribunal service first and they then determine if your case should be referred to the mediation service.

 This would take longer than the Fast Track service, so try that first.